 Transfer Students.
 The department makes a special effort to accommodate transfer students.
 Transfer students are encouraged to contact the department as soon as possible to facilitate a smooth transition.
 Generally, no transfer credits are allowed for upper division civil engineering courses.
-Transfer students must complete a minimum of 12 credits at Minnesota State Mankato prior to being considered for full admission to the program.
+Transfer students must complete a minimum of 12 credits at Minnesota State Mankato prior to being considered for admission to the program.

 Satisfactory Progress.
-Once admitted to the civil engineering program, a student must demonstrate satisfactory progress by maintaining a cumulative GPA of at least 2.30 in all upper-division engineering courses (including repeated courses).
+Once admitted to the civil engineering program, a student must demonstrate satisfactory progress by maintaining a cumulative GPA of at least 2.30 in all upper-division engineering courses.

-P/N Grading Policy.
-P/N credit is not allowed for any course used to meet civil engineering degree requirements.
+$\ensuremath{\text{P/N}}$ Grading. $\ensuremath{\text{P/N}}$ credit is not allowed for any course used to meet civil engineering degree requirements.

-Probation Policy.
+Probation.
 An admitted student who does not maintain satisfactory progress as defined above will be placed on program probationary status for a maximum of one semester.
 During the probationary period, the student must complete at least 8 credits, approved by the department, of upper division engineering courses for grade from the prescribed Civil Engineering curriculum.
 Students may not receive a degree without first conforming to the satisfactory progress criteria.
 A student who fails to meet satisfactory progress for a second semester (consecutive or non-consecutive) will not be allowed to continue in the program.

 Appeals.
 A student may appeal any departmental decision in writing.
-The department will consider such appeals individually.